-RISK FACTORS AND SENSITIVITIES MITIGATING STRATEGIES Liquor is a discretionary consumer The LDB will carefully monitor sales and product and an unexpected downturn in will make necessary adjustments to sales the economy would negatively affect strategies and operating expenses in order LDB sales projections. to achieve net income targets.
-The LDB will carefully monitor sales and Liquor sales are negatively impacted by will make necessary adjustments to sales poor weather, particularly in the summer. strategies and operating expenses in order to achieve net income targets.
-The LDB will work with appropriate Liquor is a high-value product and is municipal, provincial and federal susceptible to illicit activity such as crossenforcement agencies to identify and border smuggling and theft. address illicit activity.
-Shifts in sales from LDB stores to private The LDB will carefully monitor discount stores increase the cost of discounts costs and will make necessary adjustments applied to private store purchases. to sales strategies and operating expenses.
-The LDB will continuously Unforeseen events such as natural disasters improve upon and test the LDB's may disrupt business at any time.
-Business Continuity Plan.
-The LDB will develop succession plans for A number of knowledgeable, experienced key positions and continue to provide employees are reaching retirement age. necessary on-the-job training.
+RISK FACTORS AND SENSITIVITIES

+The LDB carefully monitors sales and will Liquor is a discretionary consumer product make necessary adjustments to sales and an unexpected downturn in the economy strategies and operating expenses in order to could negatively affect LDB sales projections. achieve net income targets. . . . . . . . . . . . . . .
+The LDB carefully monitors sales and Liquor sales are negatively impacted will make necessary adjustments to sales by poor weather. strategies and operating expenses in order to achieve net income targets. . . . . . . . . . . . . . . . .
+Liquor is a high-value product and is The LDB works with appropriate municipal, susceptible to illicit activity such as crossprovincial and federal enforcement agencies to border smuggling and theft. identify and address illicit activity.
+Shifts in sales from LDB stores to private The LDB carefully monitors discount costs stores increase the cost of discounts applied and will make necessary adjustments to sales to private store purchases. strategies and operating expenses.
+Unforeseen events such as natural disasters The LDB is continuously improving upon and may disrupt business at any time. testing its Business Continuity Plan.
+The LDB is developing succession plans for A number of knowledgeable, experienced key positions and continuing to provide employees are reaching retirement age. necessary on-the-job training.